What is Diamond?

 The crystalline, sparkling structure of the diamond allows its cutting into various smaller structures and then applying a design on it.
 It has a high level of optical dispersion that makes it beautiful as well as unique when placed with other metals such as platinum, silver, gold, titanium, tungsten, and more.
 According to reports, almost 30% of the diamonds mined from the earth’s interiors are used in the pure gem trade, and the rest 70% are used in other fields.

 Diamonds are used in making vehicles as well.
 Every high-tech car has 1.5 carats of diamonds present in them.
-The drill bits and various other components are used in the production of car and it serves as an integral part in the automotive industry.
+The drill bits and various other components are used in the production of cars and it serves as an integral part of the automotive industry.

 Since it is the hardest metal available, hence it can be used to cut the hard tress and also help polish them.
 It also serves as an important component in the making of rubies and sapphires.